Octonionic Calabi-Yau theorem: -affine manifolds.

 \item The following proposition is obvious. \begin{proposition} On a $G$-affine manifold there exists a unique torsion free flat connection on the tangent bundle such that on each chart of the given atlas $\{(U_\alp,\phi_\alp)\}$ this connection is the trivial one.
 The holonomy of this connection is contained in $G$. \end{proposition}

 \item On a $G$-affine manifold $M$ the real Hessian of a $C^2$-smooth function is well defined and takes values in the vector bundle $Sym^2(T^*M)$ whose fiber over $x\in M$ can be identified with the space of quadratic forms on the tangent space $T_xM$.
+This Hessian coincides with the second covariant derivative with respect to the induced flat connection.

-\item Recall that densities are sections of the lines bundles of top degree differential forms and of the orientation bundle.
+\item Recall that densities are sections of the tensor product of the lines bundles of top degree differential forms and of the orientation bundle.
 Compactly supported densities can be integrated over the manifold.
 The following result is well known, also it can be easily proved by the reader. \begin{proposition} Assume that the group $G$ is contained in the group of (linear) volume preserving transformations.
 Then on any $G$-affine manifold there exists unique nowhere vanishing density which is parallel with respect to the connection from Proposition \ref{P:connection}. \end{proposition}

 \item Let us remind the notion of $\lam$-density on a smooth manifold for a real number $\lam$.
 Let $X^n$ be a smooth manifold (not necessarily $G$-affine).
 Let $(V_\alp,\psi_\alp)$ be an atlas of charts.
 We have diffeomorphisms